awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_T_R_L43
 T:The next key we are going to practice is the right shift key.
  :
- :Whenever you want to capitalize a key on the left side, you must use the
+ :Whenever you want to capitalise a key on the left side, you must use the
  :right shift-key.
 To do so, follow these steps:
  :
  :	a.)
 Without moving your first finger from the J-key, swing the